 On the one hand, this is a convenient feature, because your laptop will be more easily accessible.
 On the other hand, if you drop your backpack while it’s open, it’s more likely that the laptop will slide out the sleeve.
 But that almost never happens (except to me) so you should be fine.

 Both the Jester and the Borealis come equipped with a sternum strap that has a whistle buckle.
-This is very useful feature, particularly for people who have slimmer shoulder frame.
+This is a very useful feature, particularly for people who have slimmer shoulder frames.

 If you often struggle with one of the straps sliding off your shoulder, then you should definitely try out a backpack with a sternum strap.
 It’s mind-blowing.